bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 #### Flows

-Read, write, and delete permissions on individual flows may be determined via scopes listed in the `scope` tag on the flow.
+Read, write, and delete permissions on individual flows may be determined via auth_classes listed in the `auth_classes` tag on the flow.
-This may be done via the `/flows/{flowId}/tags/scope` endpoint.
+This may be done via the `/flows/{flowId}/tags/auth_classes` endpoint.

 #### Sources

-Read, write, and delete permissions on individual sources may be determined via scopes listed in the `scope` tag on the source.
+Read, write, and delete permissions on individual sources may be determined via auth_classes listed in the `auth_classes` tag on the source.
-This may be done via the `/sources/{sourceId}/tags/scope` endpoint.
+This may be done via the `/sources/{sourceId}/tags/auth_classes` endpoint.

 #### Webhooks

-Read, write, and delete permissions on individual webhooks may be determined via scopes listed in the `scope` tag on the webhook.
+Read, write, and delete permissions on individual webhooks may be determined via auth_classes listed in the `auth_classes` tag on the webhook.
-This may be done via the `/sources/{sourceId}/tags/scope` endpoint.
+This may be done via the `/sources/{sourceId}/tags/auth_classes` endpoint.

 ### Handling rejected requests